Upcoming Texas bar exam has law students, deans asking for in-person testing to be scrapped | Fort Worth Business Press

 “There is unlikely to be a guarantee that these exams can be held as planned, leaving our students (who are near the finish line of their preparations) with ongoing uncertainty,” the deans’ letter said.

-Approximately 2,400 candidates signed up to take the July test, although about half have since switched to testing set for September, according to Susan Henricks, executive director of the Board of Law Examiners.
+Approximately 2,400 candidates signed up to take the July test, although about half have since switched to testing set for September, said Susan Henricks, executive director of the Board of Law Examiners.

-The examining board is letting its own employees opt out from staffing the July exam.
+The examining board is letting its employees opt out of staffing the July exam.
 “Because of the health risk, no staff will be required to work,” the group’s May 22 meeting minutes read.

 “As deans, what we’re asking is for the BLE and court to recognize that there are no perfect solutions,” he said.
 “But we need an approach that will be better for students and for the public.”